-Construction would be expected to occur as early as mid-July 2022 and may last up to four weeks; any instream construction, fish salvage, or work isolation would occur during the in-water work window, which is July 15 to August 31.
+Construction would be expected to occur as early as July 8, 2024, and may last up to four weeks; any instream construction, fish salvage, or work isolation would occur during the in-water work window.
 Access to the project would be via existing roads.
 Off-road access within the construction site would be via temporary access routes developed during Project mobilization.

-These actions would support conservation of ESA-listed species considered in the 2020 ESA consultations with National Marine Fisheries Service on the operation and maintenance of the Columbia River System and BPA's commitments to the Confederated Tribes of the Warm Springs Reservation of Oregon under the 2020 Columbia River Fish Accord Extension agreement, while also supporting ongoing efforts to mitigate for effects of the FCRPS on fish and wildlife in the mainstem Columbia River and its tributaries pursuant to the Pacific Northwest Electric Power Planning and Conservation Act of 1980, 16 U.S.C.
+These actions would support conservation of ESA-listed species considered in the 2020 ESA consultations with National Marine Fisheries Service on the operation and maintenance of the Columbia River System and BPA's commitments to the Confederated Tribes of the Warm Springs Reservation of Oregon under the 2020 Columbia River Fish Accord Extension agreement, while also supporting ongoing efforts to mitigate for effects of the Federal Columbia River Power System on fish and wildlife in the mainstem Columbia River and its tributaries pursuant to the Pacific Northwest Electric Power Planning and Conservation Act of 1980, 16 U.S.C.
 839 et seq.